LABSS/NetLogo2Mesa/README.md

-# How to convert a model from NetLogo to mesa
+# How to convert a model from NetLogo to Mesa

 ## Create conversion patterns